The Interpretation Gap™ Diagnostic

 Is stalled momentum caused by an execution constraint —

-or by an interpretation failure upstream?
+or by an interpretation failure upstream that no amount of execution will fix?

 Everything else follows from that distinction.